 The basic and cheapest option, suitable for small businesses, comes with a price tag of $12/month/user, offering essential features like unlimited calls in the US and Canada, call forwarding and music on hold, HD voice and video calls, text and chatting, routing calls through desktop and mobile, and integration with Google Calendar and Office 365.

-Starting at $25/month/user, the X Series X2 package is equipped with a phone number, extension dialling, click-to-dial option, unlimited calling in 14 countries, call recording and queues, voicemail, apps for mobile and desktop, unlimited Internet faxing, and essential analytics.
+Starting at $24/month/user, the X Series X2 package is equipped with a phone number, extension dialing, click-to-dial option, unlimited calling in 14 countries, call recording and queues, voicemail, apps for mobile and desktop, unlimited Internet faxing, and essential analytics.
 It also integrates with G Suite, Microsoft 365, NetSuite, Outlook, Zendesk, and Salesforce platforms.

-If you’re willing to pay $45/month/user under the X Series X4 subscription, unlimited calling is expanded to 47 countries, while adding more features such as reporting analytics and operator switchboard.
+If you’re willing to pay $44/month/user under the X Series X4 subscription, unlimited calling is expanded to 47 countries, while adding more features such as reporting analytics and operator switchboard.

-Finally, the X Series X6 pack, priced at $110/month/user, adds some even more advanced features like contact centre analytics, multi-level IVR, skill-based routing, and callback.
+Finally, the X Series X6 pack, priced at $112/month/user, adds some even more advanced features like contact center analytics, multi-level IVR, skill-based routing, and callback.
 It includes 4,000 minutes for calls within 47 countries.
+If you need even more, X7 and X8 specifically, offer additional features like outbound preview dialer, outbound predictive dialer, screen recording and so on.

 Mitel MiCloud Connect has some of the best business-level VoIP plans on the market, all filled with industry-standard features like auto attendant and softphone.